benmath247/benflix/frontend/README.md

 after user is logged in, user shouldnt be able to go to /login or /signup check the token to see if it expires, if it does send the user to login page else /movie

+create a custom hook called useUserAuthHook.js.
+It should:
+- check if token exists
+- check if token is not expired
+- if it is expired, send user to login else set user